hyperledger-labs/fabric-chaincode-wasm/README.md

     - parameter three: pointer to empty memory location where result of getState function will be stored
     - returns length of string stored at parameter three pointer
     - in case of error, returns -1
+- `__get_state_size` function to retrieve size objects from state.
+It accepts 2 parameters
+    - parameter one: pointer to key
+    - parameter two: length of key
+    - returns length of string stored
+    - in case of error, returns -1
+    - used to know the size to allocate for calling `__get_state` when an upper bound on the stored value size is not known
 - `__put_state` function to store objects in state.
 It accepts four parameters
     - parameter one: pointer to key
     - parameter two: length of key